padak/crewai_agents_catalog/README.md

 The bot will now listen for messages and route them to the appropriate specialized agents.

+### Calendar Agent Usage

+To interact with your calendar, simply ask calendar-related questions:

+- "What meetings do I have tomorrow?"
+- "Am I free on May 15?"
+- "Check my availability next Monday between 2pm and 4pm"
+- "Do I have any meetings about the project this week?"
+- "What's on my schedule for today?"

 ## Extending

 To add a new specialized agent: